frequently asked questions

 At the scene of the death, the Medical Examiner Investigator may take custody of personal property belonging to the decedent.
 The property is logged, secured, and later released with the body to the mortuary or funeral home chosen by the next of kin for its further delivery to the family.

 The Medical Examiner Office does not issue death certificates.
 You may request them from the mortuary or funeral home the next of kin has chosen.

 It means we are unable to record a definitive cause and/or manner of death on the death certificate immediately following our examination.
 After the exam is completed, it is sometimes necessary for us to perform microscopic, chemical or toxicological tests in order to arrive at the exact cause of death.

-One copy will be provided to the legal next of kin.
-Additional copies are $51.50.
+One copy will be provided to the legal next of kin free of charge.
+A Medical Examiner examination packet, which includes the autopsy, investigation and toxicology reports, costs $52.00.
+Individual copies are $18.00 each.
 Checks should be made payable to VCME and sent to 3100 Foothill Road, Ventura, CA 93003.
 We do not accept online payments, debit/credit cards or cash at this time.